 Most trees however are unlikely to die from old age, most die from external factors.

 The majority of ginkgos live as a hardy ornamental tree and, being nearly cosmopolitan, specimens are planted around the globe in almost any temperate and subtropical areas.
 In the USA only 0.2-2% of the total number of roadside trees is a Ginkgo, in Europe this is even less (1992).
 The tree is farmed extensively (esp. for its medicinal use as a herb) in Europe, Japan, Korea and the USA.

 In China Ginkgo trees of more than 100 years old are listed as second class protected plants of the state.
 Roads and buildings should give way in order to protect them well.

-to plant a Ginkgo tree on special occasions like the death of a beloved
+opportunity to plant a Ginkgo tree on special occasions like the death

 prefers full sun to partial sun and moist,

 loam), but is very adaptable, so it also grows in poor soils, compacted

 soils, various soil pHs, heat, drought, salt spray in winter and air pollution.

 1-2 times a year.
 Don't mulch with shredded bark round the trunk, keep